The nuts and bolts of farming as a business in New Hampshire

 Get a jump-start on growing your agricultural business with this intensive multi-session course!
 Offering a wide variety of topics that will be applicable to any new farmer and sessions that build upon knowledge gained in previous sessions, this course is a great way to get up to speed quickly on the business and science of agriculture.
 Network with other new farmers, and work closely with Extension staff as you develop your business and productions ideas.

 Course topics include soils and site assessment, agricultural regulations, enterprise selection, infrastructure considerations, marketing, insurance basics, and financial and production record-keeping.
 Participants will also learn about state agencies and other agriculture service providers in New Hampshire.
-Participation in this course will help you meet USDA Farm Service Agency borrower training requirements.

 The 2022 course will be offered remotely and in-person.
 Dates and times for sessions are as follows: